Richajaishwal0/meroNotes/Infosys_internship_important_notes.md

-A.Agile methodology

-B.Github-session
-1.What is version control?
-We can go to the previous version and get it back.
-Traversing through the versions, but if we keep everthing in version then it is difficult to find with the original version.
-We can use version control systems such as github,bitbucket,Azure,Repos, AWS code storeto overcome that
+# A. Agile Methodology

+## B. GitHub Session

+### 1. What is Version Control?
+Version control is a system that allows you to manage changes to files over time.
+It enables you to revert to previous versions, making it easier to track modifications and retrieve earlier versions when needed.
+However, if all changes are stored without proper management, it can become challenging to locate the original version.
+To address this, we can utilize version control systems such as GitHub, Bitbucket, Azure Repos, and AWS CodeCommit.

-## Difference between git and github
+### Difference Between Git and GitHub
-- Github is a platform runnning in a cloud
-- Git is in local system as a file or folder command line,can be used offline.
+- **Git**: A version control system that operates locally on your machine.
+It allows you to manage files as a command-line tool and can be used offline.
+- **GitHub**: A cloud-based platform that hosts Git repositories, enabling collaboration and sharing among developers.